Track MCP LogoTrack MCP

 Security

 The server is designed to run as a local tool: one user, one machine, one trusted terminal.
 Two trust boundaries matter in practice.
 The $FAISS_INDEX_PATH directory is a code-execution boundary — FaissStore.load deserialises the docstore via pickleparser, so the directory must only contain files written by this server (no untrusted backups, no shared-write mounts).
 The $KNOWLEDGE_BASES_ROOT_DIR tree is a content boundary — its contents are embedded and returned verbatim to the MCP client, so markdown from untrusted sources is a prompt-injection risk for downstream agents.
-Additionally, only **one server process per FAISS_INDEX_PATH** is supported today; running multiple processes against the same index will corrupt it.
-Full discussion, including provider-key handling and the planned concurrency lockfile, is in [docs/architecture/threat-model.md](./docs/architecture/threat-model.md).
+Multiple MCP/CLI processes may share a trusted FAISS_INDEX_PATH; writes are coordinated by per-model locks and atomic save.
+Full discussion, including provider-key handling and concurrency, is in [docs/architecture/threat-model.md](./docs/architecture/threat-model.md).

 Similar MCP